Zolton/nihongo/frontend/README.md

 * res.data [{},{}] has proven unworkable.
 Separate out questions + id and answers + question_id into separate obejcts/arrays and match on quiz card.
 Front or back end solution possible
 * Backend solution easiest, but function needs work.
 Ugly, complicated, and has async problems.
 Consider async/await solution for final array
+* Better: Move ugly function to helper folder, set db returns as variables; easier to work with if split up into stages and separate function calls, passing around variables as they resolve